megamaz/Brainfuck_Interpreter_Python/README.md

 ## File Testing

 Updates coming to this interpreter are made to improve interpreter speed.
-[We](https://github.com/coolymike) are currently trying to achieve maximum speed as to make sure that the [mandlebrot.bf](https://github.com/megamaz/Brainfuck_Interpreter_Python/blob/master/Files/Brainfucks/mandlebrot.bf) will run within the 60s time limit.
+I am currently trying to achieve maximum speed as to make sure that the [mandlebrot.bf](https://github.com/megamaz/Brainfuck_Interpreter_Python/blob/master/Files/Brainfucks/mandlebrot.bf) will run within the 60s time limit.

 Preferably, the entire mandlebrot set would be printed to the console before the 60s are finished.
 Below are the current outputs.\